Azure/certlc/README.md

 ---
-description: This template deploys the LAB environment for the 'Certificate Lifecycle on Azure' scenario.
+description: This template deploys the environment for the 'Certificate Lifecycle on Azure' scenario.
 page_type: sample
 products:
 - azure